3liz/lizmap-documentation/source/install/linux.rst

 Generic Server Configuration with Apache2 server
 ===============================================================

-To install QGIS-server on apache refer to the official QGIS documentation https://docs.qgis.org/3.10/en/docs/training_manual/qgis_server/install.html
+To install QGIS-server on apache refer to the official QGIS documentation https://docs.qgis.org/latest/en/docs/server_manual/index.html

 Installing necessary packages
 --------------------------------------------------------------

 .. warning:: Lizmap web client is based on Jelix 1.6.
 You must install at least the **5.4** version of PHP.
 The **dom**, **simplexml**, **pcre**, **session**, **tokenizer** and **spl** extensions are required (they are generally turned on in a standard PHP 5.4 installation)

-.. note:: At least the current version supports PHP 7, so it should be straight foreward to install it on current debian 9 or ubuntu 16.04.
+.. note:: At least the current version supports PHP 7, so it should be straight forward to install it on current debian 9 or ubuntu 16.04.

 .. code-block:: bash